margiecaina/AbeyDentalClinicApp/README.md

 ### Patient:
 1. Sign up using email or social media accounts.
-2. Browse dentist profiles and book appointments.
+2. Browse services and book appointments.
 3. View treatment history and receive reminders.

 ### Administrator:
-1. Log in with admin credentials including the unique code from administrator.
+1. Log in with admin credentials or sign up with the unique code from administrator.
 2. Access the dashboard to manage appointments and patients.

 ---